|

 The new Hawk128 - Advanced Jet Trainer selected as the next generation fast jet trainer for the RAF

 In July 2003 the Hawk T2 (128) was selected as the new Advanced Jet Trainer (AJT) for the RAF and Royal Navy fast-jet aircrew training.
-Aircrew trained on the Hawk T2 (128) will move onto operational service with Harrier, Tornado, Typhoon and the future Joint Combat Aircraft.
+Aircrew trained on the Hawk T2 (128) will move onto operational service with Tornado, Typhoon and Lightning (from 2015).

 HAWK T2 (128) Specifications